martinfrances107/rust_d3_geo/README.md

 <br/>

-## An outline of the common steps found in all the examples.
+## An outline of the common steps found in all the examples

 1) For a given projection, use its default projection builder , make changes to the scale, translation .. etc, then call build() to construct a projector.